-Georgia judge to consider Trump co-defendants' requests to sever their cases
+Georgia judge 'skeptical' of DA's plan for Trump, 18 others to stand trial next month

 “Ms. Powell can receive a fair trial only if she is tried alone.
 The prejudice that would inure to her from a lengthy trial with any of those she was not involved and about the vast number of events she had no knowledge of or connection with would deny her Due Process,” Rafferty said in a filing last month, explaining that her trial would last three days at most and would result in acquittal.
 “The simple fact that Ms. Powell would be forced to sit in a courtroom for weeks or months with co-defendants will cause tremendous prejudice to Ms. Powell.”

-Chesebro, a former Trump campaign attorney who helped craft the fringe legal theory behind the so-called “fake electors” scheme to overturn the 2020 election, pleaded not guilty to racketeering and conspiracy charges in the case last week.
+Chesebro, meanwhile, helped craft the fringe legal theory behind the so-called “fake electors” scheme to overturn the 2020 election, pleaded not guilty to racketeering and conspiracy charges in the case last week.

-Chesebro has argued that he was merely sharing legal advice and did not commit any unlawful actions.
-He filed motions last month calling for a speedy trial, which McAfee has approved and scheduled for Oct.
-23.
+Chesebro argued that he was merely sharing legal advice and did not commit any unlawful actions.
+He filed motions last month calling for a speedy trial, and asked the judge to sever his case from the other co-defendants.

-Chesebro last week also asked the judge to sever his case from the other co-defendants.
-His attorneys said he doesn’t want to be tried with Powell because the allegations levied against him are completely unrelated to Powell’s charges.

-“Entirely separate, and completely unrelated from the allegations levied against Mr. Chesebro, the allegations related to Ms. Powell center around her alleged belief, and alleged work in furtherance of that belief, that voting machines were erroneously tabulating votes,” the attorneys said in a filing last week.
+“Entirely separate, and completely unrelated from the allegations levied against Mr. Chesebro, the allegations related to Ms. Powell center around her alleged belief, and alleged work in furtherance of that belief, that voting machines were erroneously tabulating votes,” his attorneys said in a filing last week.

 Chesebro’s attorneys said he has never directly communicated with Powell nor been to Coffee County, where much of her alleged involvement was centered.
 They argued that trying their client with Powell would be potentially prejudicial.